Anzac Avenue: Subsequent years

 Other older trees have also not survived and records relating to the avenue once held by the RACQ and Main Roads Department no longer exist.
-The Cocos palms planted at Petrie by Governor Nathan in 1925 and the Hoop Pine planted in Redcliffe by Lord Stonehaven in 1926 still remain.
+The Cocos palms planted at Petrie by Governor Nathan in 1925 and the hoop pine planted in Redcliffe by Lord Stonehaven in 1926 still remain.

 Despite alterations, the idea of the road as a Memorial Avenue has been perpetuated by later plantings.
 While not all the trees are from the original planting list, they are an intrinsic component of the avenue's overall composition.
-The Mango Hill section of the Avenue is notable for its 700 m section of Mango trees (Magnifera indica).
-There is a substantial section of mature Slash Pines (Pinus eliottii) between Kippa Ring and Rothwell, plus smaller sections at Kallangur.
-The first Slash Pines in Queensland were grown in Beerwah and Beerburrum from 1924.
+The Mango Hill section of the Avenue is notable for its 700 m section of mango trees (Mangifera indica).
+There is a substantial section of mature slash pines (Pinus elliottii) between Kippa Ring and Rothwell, plus smaller sections at Kallangur.
+The first slash pines in Queensland were grown in Beerwah and Beerburrum from 1924.
 Director of Forestry Edward Swain, who introduced the trees from the United States, was a member of the tree planting committee in 1925.

 Since the 1990s, along the Pine Rivers section of the road, different memorials commemorating theatres of war since 1945 have been erected.

 Despite the construction of the Hornibrook Bridge in 1935 providing an alternative route by car to the Redcliffe peninsula, traffic volumes along Anzac Avenue steadily increased as the years went by, necessitating duplication of some sections of the road in the 1980s and the 1990s.
 This widening, although required in order to manage traffic congestion, resulted in the need to remove or relocate some of the tree plantings along the route, a move that was not without controversy at the time.

 Although originally primarily a rural route, increasing population growth in the area, most notably the development of entirely new suburbs such as Rothwell and North Lakes, has meant that much of the route has taken on a suburban character, providing everyday access to residents, rather than being a tourist drive, as originally planned.
 The road was inducted onto the Queensland Heritage Register in 2009.